 - Students should immediately report all lost or stolen keys and fobs/access cards to University Police or Residence Life staff.

 - Students should report all thefts and any suspicious activity to Residence Life staff and police (911).

 - As students travel around campus it is important to follow all highway safety and railroad crossing regulations.

 - Students should be aware of campus crime trends.
 Read all UD-alerts related to crime activity on or near campus, read the "Police Report" in The Review and check Public Safety's Daily Crime Update.
 If you are not already registered to receive crime alerts you can subscribe here (http://www.ocm.udel.edu/udaily/subscribe.php)

 - Students should immediately report all security-related maintenance problems to the Facilities Operations Center (302-831-1141).
 Security repairs include locks, doors, windows, outside lights or fire extinguishers that need repair or replacement, as well as shrubbery that needs trimming.

-The safety of our residents is of highest priority to the Office of Residence Life.
+The safety of our residents is of highest priority to Residence Life & Housing.
 In cooperation with the departments of Public Safety, Facilities and Environmental Health and Safety, we provide the equipment, education, procedures and policies to maximize safety and security.
 In addition to the safety tips listed above, students should be familiar with the policies and procedures outlining use and replacement of keys and fobs/access cards.